r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

          echo 'exploit' >> my_resource_file.rc

 - **Create a resource file using the core command 'makerc'**<br />
-'maekerc will build a resource file with the settings enter in msfconsole'
+'maekerc will build a resource file with the settings enter in msfconsole'<br />
+`[metasploit prompt]`

       kali > msfconsole
       msf > use exploit/multi/handler